kazzkiq/frontp/README.md

 node server.js
 ```

-If you want don't want to manually compile everything each time you edit a file you can run:
+If you want don't want to manually re-compile everything each time you can run:

 ```bash
 gulp watch:all